grafana/grafana/contribute/developer-guide.md

 ### Run end-to-end tests

-The end to end tests in Grafana use [Cypress](https://www.cypress.io/) and [Playwright](https://playwright.dev/) to run automated scrips in a browser.
+The end to end tests in Grafana use [Cypress](https://www.cypress.io/) and [Playwright](https://playwright.dev/) to run automated scripts in a browser.
 Read more about our Cypress [e2e framework](/contribute/style-guides/e2e.md).

 #### Running Cypress tests